mulesoft/api-console/README.md

 ## Preview and development

 The API Console is a custom element that serves as a shell element for other custom web components.
-It means that to develop the API console most probably you'd have to develop one of over a hundred other web components that creates the console.
+It means that to develop the API Console most probably you'd have to develop one of over a hundred other web components that creates the console.
 All the elements are described in [the elements catalogue].

 1. Clone the element:
 ```